falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

 <a name="markstoreuploadaborted"></a>
 # **MarkStoreUploadAborted**
-> void MarkStoreUploadAborted (string uploadId, string storeId)
+> void MarkStoreUploadAborted (int uploadId, string storeId)

 Mark an upload as aborted